Haoming02/sd-webui-diffusion-cg/README.md

 <h5 align="center">Abstract</h5>

 <ins>TimothyAlexisVass</ins> discovered that, the value of the latent noise Tensor often starts off-centered, and the mean of each channel tends to drift away from `0`.
 Therefore, I tried to write an Extension to guide the mean back to `0`.
-However after some trial and error, it was found out that pushing the mean of every channel to `0` often produces a green tint, suggesting that the "center" of each channel might not simply be the same at `0`.
-After experimenting with hundreds of images, with both Anime and Realistic **SD 1.5** checkpoints, I have located a set of rather suitable values for a **neutral and balanced** tone.
+For **SDXL**, pushing the mean of each channel to `0` yields decent results.

+But for **SD 1.5**, I found out that this often produces a green tint, suggesting that the "center" of each channel might not simply be at `0`.
+After experimenting with hundreds of images, with both Anime and Realistic checkpoints, I located a rather suitable set of values for a **neutral and balanced** tone.

 <h5 align="center">Effects</h5>

-When you enable the feature, the output images will not have a biased color tint, and all colors will distribute evenly;
+When you enable the feature, the output images will not have a biased color tint, and all colors will distribute more evenly;
 Additionally, the brightness will be adjusted so that bright areas are not overblown and dark areas are not clipped, producing a similar effect like the HDR photos taken by smartphones.